 If an allegation is made against the school's headteacher or the proprietor, it is the Designated Safeguarding Lead's responsibility to refer the allegation to the Local Authority Designated Officer or children's services team immediately, who will lead the investigation.
-If the allegation is against the head who is one of the Designated Safeguarding Leads then the referral can be made to the other DSL or the deputies without the head being informed.
+If the allegation is against the head who is one of the Designated Safeguarding Leads then the referral can be made to the Deputy DSLs without the head being informed.

-The School's policy for Allegations against Staff must be applied when handling concerns against the headteacher or proprietor.
+The School's policy for Allegations against Staff must be applied when handling concerns against the Headteacher or Proprietor.